 - Helps the team increase awareness and leverage their strengths while overcoming shortcomings

-- Employees know exactly what’s expected of them, and they understand the overall strategy of the company.
+- Employees know exactly what’s expected of them, and they understand the strategy of the company

 - Requires time and patience for employee development

-- Team members receiving the coaching must be motivated to develop and willing to receive feedback
+- Team members receiving coaching must be motivated to develop and willing to receive feedback

-- Coaching will not solve universal problems or create quick fixes
+- Coaching alone won’t solve universal, systemic problems or create quick fixes

 Some of the questions you might ask yourself when deciding which management styles to use can be found in the table below.

 What is the best way to help this person develop?